bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

 ### startExit

-1. TESTME Fails if user is hub
+1. Fails if user is hub
     - with "user can not be hub"
-2. TESTME Fails if user is the channel manager
+2. Fails if user is the channel manager
     - with "user can not be channel manager"
 3. TESTME Fails if channel is not open
     - with "channel must be open"